-As we have said, the venue is huge, so you will walk a lot.
-Wear comfortable shoes and water.
-They sell water and snacks in the interior, more expensive, so if you are one of those who like or should save up to the last peso, bring water from outside, you will need it in your visit to Tikal.
-It also takes some food if you plan to spend all day, they are 12 hours.
-The whole view to the enclosure are 6 hours of slow walking, more what you stop along the way.
+As we have mentioned, the enclosure is huge, so you will walk a lot.
+Bring comfortable shoes and water.
+They sell water and snacks inside, more expensive, so if you are one of those who like or should save up to the last peso, bring water from outside, you will need it on your visit to Tikal.
+Also take some food if you plan to spend the whole day, it is 12 hours.
+The entire view of the enclosure is 6 hours of slow walking, more what you stop along the way.

 RECOMMENDED TOUR IN TIKAL: when entering the Tikal precinct, take the path to the right at the fork to the cThe Q and R complex and the neighbor O. Follow the Maler road to the H, P and M complexes and take the Maudslay road to the Temple IV.
 These are smaller enclosures that take you for a magnificent walk through the jungle.